OpenActionAPI/docs/src/4_clientbound/devices.md

 Fired when a device is connected.

-The Stream Deck software supplies an additional field, an integer to designate the model of Stream Deck in use.
+The Stream Deck software supplies an additional field: an integer to designate the model of Stream Deck in use.

 **Received by:** Plugin